Government by engineer

 Another reason for misunderstanding may simply be our natural resistance to the idea that some of the things that used to be uniquely human are no longer so.
 (Though some animal species also exhibit creative problem solving.)

-We might also see generic or cliché outputs and mistakenly attribute them to a lack of creativity.
-In reality, these generic responses come from models that are specifically trained to be neutral and multi-purpose.
+We might also see generic or cliché outputs from AI models and mistakenly attribute them to a lack of creativity.
+However, these generic responses likely come from models that are specifically trained to be neutral and multi-purpose.
 By default, popular systems do not veer far off the beaten path — for the same reason that most corporations do not hire erratic geniuses as spokespeople.
 They are still capable of creativity if prompted.

 Finally, we might unnecessarily conflate creativity with agency.
 Part of being an artist is being moved — knowing what you want to create.
 Chatbots are designed to be assistants, only responding when prompted, so they do not have this type of intrinsic agency.
-A human needs to specify the goal and the constraints.
-But this still leaves plenty of room for the AI model to create novel solutions.
+A human needs to specify the goal and the constraints, but this still leaves plenty of room for the AI assistant to create novel solutions.

-If the definition of creativity requires capabilities to be uniquely human, then the word is useless in discussions about AI.
-If the definition requires equivalence to what humans can do, then the word is useless until (and if) we reach that point.
+If we define the very concept of creativity as something only humans can do, then the word becomes mostly useless in discussions about AI.
 To meaningfully discuss the impact of the technology now, we need to acknowledge the spectrum of creativity and the AI models’ very real capabilities for creative problem solving and artistic expression.

 Un-bundling intelligence